StoneT2000/Practice/introtoalgorithms/Introduction to Algorithms 3rd Edition SolutionsWork.md

 Consider the general step of a merge in merge-sorting the original array $A=[a_1,…,a_n]$

-We have the left array and right array, a total of $2m​$ elements to be merged together into one array. $m​$ is the size of both arrays.
+We have the left array and right array, a total of $2m$ elements to be merged together into one array. $m$ is the size of both arrays.

 $L=[a_{t},a_{t+1}, …, a_{t+m-1}]$, $R=[a_{t+m},a_{t+m+1}, …, a_{t+2m-1}]$